oumarknt31/LANDMARK-Honor-Project-/README.md

 The last challenge I encontered was facing inevitable bugs and errors in my code.

+# ACCOMPLISHMENT

+Learning the Qt Framework: I successfully learned and implemented the Qt framework, a useful tool for developing GUI application.

+Developing a Well-Functioning Application: I built a fully functional application with intuitive features like learning materials and interactive quizzes.
+For me that's a very good way to start.

+Expanded Knowledge: I gained valuable knowledge about STEM subjects, including computer science and mathematics, through the research and development process.

+Developed Problem-Solving Skills: I was able to identified and solve technical challenges, which may demonstrate my ability to solve complex problems.

+Perseverance and Resilience: I persevered through challenges and setbacks, because it was very difficult at the beginning of my project especially the way Qt framework works.
+Therefore, I develop my determination and ability to overcome obstacles.

 # FUTURE DIRECTION
 In the future, I would like to add more STEM subjects to Landmark, encouraging active participation with fun and collaborative features.
 It will connect learning to real-life applications.
+And I hope one day, my application will be implemented to benefits STEM major students and anyone willing to learn.